myckel/shopify-app-challenge/README.md

 ## Deployment

 The app is deployed on [Render.com](https://shopify-app-challenge.onrender.com).
 The deployment includes a web service and a PostgreSQL database following [Render's Shopify app deployment tutorial](https://docs.render.com/deploy-shopify-app).
-Note: Sidekiq was not deployed due to free tier limitations.

 ## Setup and Run Instructions